27rajyash/cn_ddos_protection_python/DDoS_Docs/Acronyms and Commands.md

 	lsof: List open files
 	iftop: Check network usage
 	[command] &: Adding an & to [command] in linux runs [command] in background making the terminal available for further use.
+	ifconfig: See networking devices and their properties on the device. ps aux | grep '<process>': Get all the processes running with name that includes the string '<process>'. pkill <process>: Kill all processes like <process>.